Reinforcement Learning with Generalizable Gaussian Splatting: Method

 \textbf{Depth Estimation}.
 Estimating the depth map is crucial to bridge 2D images and 3D Gaussians.
 It is noted that the input of this module is a pair of stereo images.
 Therefore, depth prediction is equivalent to disparity prediction, and any alternative depth estimation theories can be adapted to this step.
 First, the two source views are fed to two extractors to extract semantic features.

 $Ex$ refers to the feature extractor and the two networks share the same parameter.
-The extracted features are used to build cost volume by homography transformation [MVSNet].
+The extracted features are used to build cost volume by homography transformation \cite{yao2018mvsnet}.
 The disparity value for each pixel is predicted through the cost volume.
 In practice, our model predicts the normalized log disparity map.
 The eventual absolute depth value can be converted from the prediction via:

 Here $\mathcal{D}$ refers to the disparity prediction network that we introduced above. $\sigma$ is the Sigmoid activation. $D_{max}$ indicates the maximum value of disparity across the dataset.
 We swap $I_{s1}$ and $I_{s2}$ in Eq.~\ref{eq : depth prediction} to obtain all their per-pixel depth.
+Notably, we also train another depth predictor network with single image input because in some experiments it only allows one image as the observation, and the results show minimal discrepancy compared to the paired image input.
+When the camera set includes a global camera and a robot hand camera, we train two depth predictors for the two cameras separately.

 \textbf{Gaussian Properties Prediction}.
-Each 3D Gaussian is parameterized by five independent properties to define its shape and appearance, i.e. $G=\{\mathbf{X}, \mathbf{R}, \mathbf{S}, \mathbf{c}, \mathbf{o}\}$.
+Each 3D Gaussian is parameterized by five independent properties to define its shape and appearance, i.e. $G=\{\mathbf{X}, \mathbf{R}, \mathbf{S}, \mathbf{c}, o\}$.
 As we stated before, the color attribute in conventional Gaussians is defined by spherical harmonics, but in this work, we replace it with the RGB vector to reutilize the image pixel color, thereby $\mathbf{c}=I_s$.
 Furthermore, we can obtain the $\mathbf{X}$ from the predicted depth map via:

 where $\mathbf{u}=\{u,v,1\}$ is homogeneous 2D plane grid coordinates.
 The other symbols remain the same meaning as the previous content.
 Hence, this Gaussian regressor module aims to predict the rest properties in a per-pixel manner.
 We reutilize the extracted feature in the previous module and concatenate it with the source image and predicted depth to obtain a fused feature map.